quadbio/Pando/README.md

 ## More

 More info about Pando can be found on our [website](https://quadbiolab.github.io/Pando/).
 Pando is still in it's early stages and we are actively developing it.
-An API reference and more vignettes are coming soon, stay tuned!
+More features and vignettes are coming soon, stay tuned!